Delaware, by its very nature, is considered one of the most preferred locations for business incorporation in the US.

-The amount of franchise tax payment is not associated with the corporate income, but it depends on the business entity type of the companies.
+The amount of franchise tax payment is not associated with the corporate income, but it depends on the business entity type of the company.

-For corporations, the tax amount is based on two calculations, which are Authorized Shares Method and Assumed Par Value Capital Method.
+For corporations, the tax amount is based on two calculations, which are the Authorized Shares Method and the Assumed Par Value Capital Method.
 The Par Value is the initial selling price of shares.

-The due date for the tax payment is on or before 1st of March.
-A penalty system will be subject to the companies with late or improper payment.
+The due date for the tax payment is on or before the 1st of March.
+A penalty system will be subject to the companies with late or improper payments.

 Discover Delaware Franchise Tax And Annual Report to better understand how these calculations and the payment procedures are processed under the state’s regulations.